 Lunchtime drop in sessions are provided for all Years from Apprenticeship provider, The Growth Company.
 These are held 4 times a year to introduce pupils to different career pathways.

-In addition to the above, pupils from any Year who feel they need 1:1 careers advice and guidance can book an appointment through their Form Tutor, Pupil Services or by directly contacting the Careers Adviser (Mrs Charman) on email@example.com Parent/pupil meetings are also available on request.
+In addition to the above, pupils from any Year who feel they need 1:1 careers advice and guidance can book an appointment through their Form Tutor, Pupil Services or by directly contacting the Careers Adviser (Miss Johnson) on firstname.lastname@example.org Parent/pupil meetings are also available on request.

 As with the Curriculum, the Careers programme is reviewed annually, and adjusted by staff and the leadership team to make sure that the programme is relevant and meets the needs of its pupils and students.
 The above programme is the main school careers programme and is the minimum any pupil and student will receive as part of their development and enrichment.
 Many other school trips and events related to careers will take place during the school year run by various staff members.

 Careers Team track pupil destinations after leaving Year’s 11 and 13.